 Derbyshire

-Some fine examples of the county flag of Derbyshire being used by separate clubs from the county, the first two from Chesterfield suporters, with the county flag depicted in the unorthodox fourth canton or quarter and one (Clay Cross) in the usual, first canton and another from supporters of Derby County, with a more conventional location of the county flag, in the first canton.
+Some fine examples of the county flag of Derbyshire being used by separate clubs from the county, the top four from Chesterfield suporters, with three where the county flag is depicted in the unorthodox fourth canton or quarter and others from supporters of Derby County, with a more conventional location of the county flag, in the first canton but one with a different black cross which is likely intended to reflect the colours of the club’s kit.
+Another example from that club’s fans again has the county flag in the lower right quarter.

 Essex